libremfg/rhize-docs/content/deploy/install/keycloak.md

 Repeat this process for the {{< param application_name >}}UI client.

 ## Create roles and groups

+In Keycloak, _roles_ identify a category or type of user.
+_Groups_ are a common set of attributes for a set of users.

+Rhize creates an `ADMIN` role and group.

 ### Add the admin realm role